Alejogb1/job-board/blog-data/how-to-compile-gpt-neo-without-huggingface-files.md

 id: "how-to-compile-gpt-neo-without-huggingface-files"
 ---

-alright, so you're looking to compile gpt-neo, but without relying on huggingface's pre-packaged files. i get it. been there, done that. it's definitely a path less traveled, but it's a good learning experience and gives you finer control over the whole process. i've had my fair share of headaches trying to wrangle models directly, way back before huggingface transformers was as ubiquitous as it is now.
+, so you're looking to compile gpt-neo, but without relying on huggingface's pre-packaged files. i get it. been there, done that. it's definitely a path less traveled, but it's a good learning experience and gives you finer control over the whole process. i've had my fair share of headaches trying to wrangle models directly, way back before huggingface transformers was as ubiquitous as it is now.

 my first real run-in with this was back when i was trying to get a custom language model running on some embedded hardware. the resource constraints were brutal, and i had to go full low-level to eke out every ounce of performance. that meant no high-level libraries, and certainly no pre-trained model downloads – i had to build from the ground up. i spent a few weeks just mapping out the architecture and figuring out the best way to convert the model weights into something that could run on a microcontroller. fun times. not.

 anyway, let's tackle gpt-neo directly. the core issue is that huggingface typically abstracts away a lot of the low-level details of model loading, which is great for convenience, but less so if you want to understand things deeply, or if you want total freedom over deployment. we need to get under the hood and deal with the actual model parameters and the computational graph.

 the primary challenge here boils down to a few things:

-*   **accessing the model's architecture:** you need to know the exact layout of the network. the number of layers, the size of the embeddings, the dimension of the attention heads, and so forth. this is typically specified in a configuration file, often a json file. you can get this from sources other than huggingface too, github repos for example or directly from the original research papers if you are ambitious.
+- **accessing the model's architecture:** you need to know the exact layout of the network. the number of layers, the size of the embeddings, the dimension of the attention heads, and so forth. this is typically specified in a configuration file, often a json file. you can get this from sources other than huggingface too, github repos for example or directly from the original research papers if you are ambitious.
-*   **obtaining the model weights:** the model's "knowledge" is encoded in these numerical parameters. again, these are normally stored in a specific format by huggingface, but you can bypass that. the weights are the numbers and the architecture is the blueprint.
+- **obtaining the model weights:** the model's "knowledge" is encoded in these numerical parameters. again, these are normally stored in a specific format by huggingface, but you can bypass that. the weights are the numbers and the architecture is the blueprint.
-*   **rebuilding the computational graph:** once you have the weights and architecture, you need to rebuild the code that performs the calculations needed to run a forward pass on the model. this involves coding the various layers like attention layers, feedforward layers, layer normalization, etc.
+- **rebuilding the computational graph:** once you have the weights and architecture, you need to rebuild the code that performs the calculations needed to run a forward pass on the model. this involves coding the various layers like attention layers, feedforward layers, layer normalization, etc.
-*   **data feeding:** you need to convert your input texts into numerical tensors so that the model understands what to process.
+- **data feeding:** you need to convert your input texts into numerical tensors so that the model understands what to process.

 so, where do we start?